arcus/education_fellows/SQL.md

 >
 >When multiple `when/then` components are listed, SQL will walk through each of them in the order they are listed; and will return output for the first `when` condition to be evaluated as TRUE.
 >
-> Finally, if no `else` clause is explicitly specified SQL imposes a condition of `else null` by default (but you'll see I included it in the example query below anyway).
+> Finally, if no `else` clause is explicitly specified SQL imposes a condition of `else null` by default (but you'll see I included it in the example query below anyway for the sake of illustration).

 The example below uses a `case` statement to create a column called **birth\_weight\_category**, which "buckets" patients birth weights into 1 of 3 categories ('Below Average', 'Average','Above Average').